 vent outlets ensure there is never a direct draught

 The rate of air change is minimal but sufficient to guarantee a high level of air quality.
 It is also a sufficiently low rate to ensure that air is never moving at a speed of more than one tenth of a metre per second, the threshold at which air movement becomes noticeable.
-This allows a maximum heat input of 10W/m2 of floor area which is typically provided by a small heating coil or resistance heater situated right after the MVHRMechanical Ventilation with Heat Recovery heat exchanger.
+This allows a maximum heat input of 10W/m2 of floor area which is typically provided by a small heating coil or resistance heater situated after the MVHRMechanical Ventilation with Heat Recovery.
+This is usually a double fan arrangement which extracts stale air from the house and sucks in fresh air at the same time.
+As the warm stale air is blown out, heat is extracted from it and passed over to the cool incoming air by means of a heat exchanger.
+With the latest technology, over 90% of the heat can be recovered. (see Passivhaus standard) heat exchanger.
 So for instance a 150m2 house would have an extra heat input on top of solar and internal gains) of 1.5kW under the severest conditions.

 Passivhaus does not prescribe what type of energy is used (except the bit about ‘primary’), or whether it is carbon based.
 Only how much energy is used.
-This contrasts with the UK building regulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations) which have built in factors in the SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP calculation which take into account the amount of carbon emissions.
+This contrasts with the UK building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which have built in factors in the SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. calculation which take into account the amount of carbon emissions.

-The Code for Sustainable Homes covers much more than just energy so comparing it with the Passivhaus standard is like comparing apples and oranges.
-However the energy saving element of a Passivhaus is roughly equivalent to CSH Code for Sustainable Homes.
-A standard for eco-houses developed by the Building Research Establishment.
-It covers a wide range of criteria level 4.
-If you were then to add PV energy generation and some of the other features which count in CSH then you could reach level 6 (carbon neutral).
-The Larch House at Ebbw Vale is an example of this.
 The standard assessment procedure (SAP) which is the part of the building regulations used to calculate energy efficiency has its counterpart in the Passivhaus Planning Package.
 There is a bit of a debate going on as to whether it would be better to adopt the Passivhaus approach rather than the SAP approach to energy calculation.
 A detailed comparison of the two (originally produced by the AECBthe Sustainable Building Association) is available here.
-It should be borne in mind that the continental approach to ecological building has tended to separate energy calculations from the ecological and health impact of building materials rather than rolling them into one as the CSH tends to do.
+It should be borne in mind that the continental approach to ecological building has tended to separate energy calculations from the ecological and health impact of building materials

 Design and certification

 To achieve this level of low energy consumption there is a combination of computer aided design (via a large spreadsheet) and a certification procedure, all based on the experience of the thousands of existing Passivhauses which have been built already, mainly across Europe.
-At present both the BRE and the AECB have taken on the responsibility for administering this process in the UK and information is available on the BRE website and a demo version of the computer design software (the Passivhaus planning package - PHPPPassivhaus planning package) can be downloaded from there and also from Passivhaus.
+At present both the BREBuilding Research Establishment. and the AECB have taken on the responsibility for administering this process in the UK and information is available on the BRE website and a demo version of the computer design software (the Passivhaus planning package – PHPP) can be downloaded from there and also from Passivhaus.

 There is a well developed certification procedure for building components such as doors, windows etc. to gain Passivhaus ratings so that these ratings can be fed into the spreadsheet which produces the final energy use values for a house.

 Although the standards are very high and very strict there is (in theory) no restriction on the types of materials used or the design of components such as windows and doors, just so long as the final standards are met.
-Manufacturers are queuing up to get their products approved.
+While manufacturers are queuing up to get their products approved, there is still a massive lack of components made in the UK and people tend to get them imported.

 A list of certified Passivhaus designers can be found on the PassivhausPlaner.EU web site.